| |

 of the privileges they enjoyed over others.

-of old was very much a matter of caste distinction, and the accolade
+Chivalry of old was very much a matter

-in stark contrast, does not recognize caste economic, aristocratic
+knightly caste.
+Chivalry-Now, in stark contrast, does not

-or otherwise.
-We are all people on the same quest, whether we recognize
+all people on the same quest, whether we recognize it or not.
+For

-it or not.
-The concept of knighthood merely denotes our commitment.
+our purposes, the concept of knighthood merely denotes our commitment.

-world has little need for some romanticized notion of rank, separating
+The world has little need for some

-this person from that.
-What it has great need for is men of heroic
+it has great need for is men of heroic character, strong and true,

-character, strong and true, yet humble as well.
-Each man can choose
+yet humble as well.
+Each man can choose to become that, if he so

 Here is how it work: